Berlin turns into a COVID hot spot | DW | 17.01.2022

 In Berlin, only two laboratories have been commissioned to evaluate the tests from the public test centers.
 Because of the overload, it sometimes takes three or more days before the result is communicated.

-Even the city's renowned Charité University Hospital is affected, because every patient who is admitted must first be isolated until the result of the PCR test arrives.
-His company has offered to step in and offer capacities, but the health administration has so far rejected this.
+Even the city's renowned Charite University Hospital is affected, because every patient who is admitted must first be isolated until the result of the PCR test arrives.
+Föckersberger's company has offered to step in and offer capacities, but the health administration has so far rejected this.

 High infection numbers and high numbers of people out sick could soon lead to a loss of care for the population in Berlin.
 The shelves in the supermarkets are still well stocked.
 But infrastructure challenges keep coming — even the city's public transport companies have already announced that they will limit the number of buses on some lines this week.